heistp/irtt/README.md

     [unsafe](https://golang.org/pkg/unsafe/) package, but so far this
     optimization has not been shown to be necessary.

-14) Why when I run `irtt server` on 32-bit Windows then try to connect with a client do I see the error: `Terminated due to receive error: sent 60 byte request but received 44 byte reply`

-    Don't run irtt on 32-bit Windows. :) Alternatively, to work around this, disable dual timestamps from the client by including `-ts midpoint`.
-This appears to be a bug in either Go's 32-bit compiler or runtime for Windows.
-    I doubt anyone is in a hurry to fix it.

 ## TODO and Roadmap

 ### TODO